 Exploring the Deep South of Thailand

 *On May 3 the Dutch government changed its travel advisory on South Thailand slightly after I had notified them that the information on their website regarding the increasing violence and almost daily occurrence of injuries and fatalities was not correct.
-I gave them links to the same articles on the websites of the Nation and of Wikipedia I cited above.
-They took out the sentences mentioning the increasing violence and the almost daily deaths and injuries.
+I gave them links to the same articles on the sites of the Nation and Wikipedia I cited above.
+They took out the sentences mentioning the increasing violence and the almost daily deaths and injuries in South Thailand.
 The map is still the same.
-They now mention that the warning against all travel applies specifically to the districts Chana, Nathawi, Thepha and Sabayoi.
+They now indicate that the warning against all travel applies specifically to the districts Chana, Nathawi, Thepha, and Sabayoi.

 Day 1, Friday, May 4, 2018

-After my arrival at Hat Yai airport I picked up my car at the Avis office and headed for Songkhla where I checked into the Singora Hotel where I had stayed in April.
-This very affordable and pleasant hotel is located within walking distance of the beach of Songkhla.
+After I arrived at Hat Yai airport, I picked up my car at the Avis office and headed for Songkhla, where I checked into the Singora Hotel, where I had stayed in April.
+This very affordable and pleasant hotel is within walking distance of the beach of Songkhla.
 It is also close to the Old Town and the Walking Street.
-By the time I arrived it already was getting dark.
-Before having dinner I checked out the Walking Street which was a real pleasure.
-This evening market takes place every Friday, Saturday and Sunday from about 1700 until 2200, next to the old City Wall.
+By the time I arrived, it already was getting dark.
+Before having dinner, I checked out the Walking Street, which was a real pleasure.
+This evening market takes place every Friday, Saturday, and Sunday from about 1700 until 2200, next to the old City Wall.
 There is lots of food, snacks, clothes and other stuff for sale.
 Not to be missed.

-Close to the Singora Hotel there are a number of bars and cafés that cater to the small “farang” community.
+Close to the Singora Hotel, several bars and cafés cater to the small “farang” community.
 Songkhla has some offshore fossil fuel industry in which foreigners work.
 Most of the foreigners who are living in Songkhla work or once worked in this offshore industry.
 I saw very few Western tourists in Songkhla.

 Day 2, Saturday, May 5, 2018

-On the morning of my first day I walked up Tangkuan Hill which is in the center of the city.
-On top of the hill I found myself in the company of a large colony of macaque monkeys.
+On the morning of my first day, I walked up Tangkuan Hill, which is in the city’s center.
+On top of the hill, I found myself in the company of a large colony of macaque monkeys.
 There were no other people.
 Getting up early certainly has its rewards.
 The monkeys are only out in full force around sunrise and sunset when there are few people around.
 I enjoyed the view of the city awakening.
 Sunrise is the most beautiful time of the day.

 The building, housing the museum, was built in 1878.
 It was the residence of the ruler of Songkhla.
-In 1953 it was turned into a museum.
-In 1973 it was registered as a national monument in 1973.
-In 1982 it was opened as a national museum.
+It was registered as a national monument in 1973 and opened as a national museum nine years later.
 The Insight Guide of 1980 mentions “the spic and span recently renovated Old Governor’s Palace…”

 Ivo Hoornstra made these pictures in 1998.
-Thanks Ivo!
+Thanks, Ivo!
 The building doesn’t look exactly spic and span.
-Now it really does.
-The museum now has exhibitions about the history of Singora and of Songkhla.
+Now it does.
+The museum now has exhibitions about the history of Singora and Songkhla.

-Wat Matchimawat is the most famous temple of Songkhla and is located in the old town.
+Wat Matchimawat is the most famous temple in the old town of Songkhla.
 It’s also known as Wat Klang.
 It has a small but interesting museum with some old pictures.

-In the afternoon I passed by Songkhla airport and the abandoned railway station.
+In the afternoon, I passed by Songkhla Airport and the abandoned railway station.
 The airport still seems to be in use although there are no regular flights anymore to Songkhla.
-The railway station has been closed in 1978.
+The railway station was closed in 1978.
 Over time the now much larger city of Hat Yai has replaced Songkhla as the transportation hub of the South.
-The port of Songkhla still seems to be in use as a fishing harbour.
+The port of Songkhla still seems to be in use as a fishing harbor.